Adult HS Diploma

 To find out what you need to complete your high school diploma, call the adult education office (775-8457) and make an appointment for a personal evaluation of your credit status.
 Credits are granted for previous high school work, military service, and work experience.
 Graduates who need to review or study new areas for personal or professional growth may also take courses.

-WHERE: Tuck Learning Campus, 30 Linden Street, Exeter.
+WHERE: Tuck Learning Campus, 30 Linden Street, Exeter, UNLESS OTHERWISE NOTED.

 ALL TUITION MUST BE PAID BY THE FIRST NIGHT OF CLASS.

 There will be no refunds to students who drop out.
 We accept cash, checks, money orders, MasterCard, VISA and Discover.

 ALGEBRA* - Equations, positive & negative numbers, factoring, scientific notation, problem-solving.

 *(Placement test required.
 Call the office to schedule.)

 ENGLISH - Anne Meyers